AI Adoption in the Workplace Outpaces Risk Management Strategies

 Conclusion

 Overconfidence and a lack of understanding of AI’s limitations can pose severe risks to any organization.
-The survey findings underscore the need for robust Integrated Risk Management strategies considering the Dunning-Kruger effect in AI.
+The survey findings underscore the need for robust connected risk strategies.
 The most basic controls needed include clear guidelines for AI tool usage, data handling, and employee education on AI’s limitations.
-The use of AI tools in the workplace will continue to expand with or without formal intervention, so a comprehensive approach to risk management and policy development is crucial as we continue to integrate AI tools into the workplace.
+The use of AI tools in a business setting will continue to expand with or without formal intervention, so a comprehensive approach to risk management and policy development is crucial as we continue to integrate AI tools into the workplace.

 About the Survey

-This survey was conducted online within the United States by The Harris Poll on behalf of AuditBoard from June 22–26, 2023, among 1,217 employed U.S. adults ages 18 and older.
-Harris online polls’ sampling precision is measured using a Bayesian credible interval.
-This study’s sample data is accurate to within + /- 3.2 percentage points using a 95% confidence level.
+This survey was conducted online within the United States by The Harris Poll on behalf of AuditBoard from April 9 – 11, 2024 among 1,150 employed adults ages 18 and older.
+The sampling precision of Harris online polls is measured by using a Bayesian credible interval.
+For this study, the sample data is accurate to within +/- 3.5 percentage points using a 95% confidence level.
 For complete survey methodology, including weighting variables and subgroup sample sizes, please contact press@auditboard.com.